 - Laboratory skills

 Nearly every hands-on patient care job requires specialized training and licensure.
 However, many jobs “only” require possession of a bachelor’s degree and the knowledge and personal skills necessary to learn a job and perform it well.
 Applied Health Science grads are often faced with finding a job in the larger spectrum of the “health care” world (probably on the administrative side) or enrolling in additional education programs for more “training” for a specific job.
-If admission to graduate school isn’t happening, students might consider enrolling in an associate degree program at a community college to obtain training and licensure for patient care jobs such as nursing, radiologic technology, respiratory therapy, dental hygiene, PTA, OTA, etc. While it might feel like a “step backward” when the sights were set on graduate school, if completing an associate degree will lead to a satisfying employment outcome, then the process is simply an investment in the student’s future happiness.
+Some students elect to pursue additional training/education and licensure for patient care jobs such as nursing, radiologic technology, respiratory therapy, dental hygiene, PTA, OTA, etc.